minhtrietcancode/donkey-kong-game/README.md

 Shadow Donkey Kong is a 2D platformer game implemented in Java using the Bagel Library.
 The player controls Mario, navigating through platforms, collecting items, and ultimately defeating Donkey Kong.

-*This project acknowledges the use of the solution provided for Project 1.
-Special thanks to the tutor team for their beautiful solution.*

 ## Gameplay